Helvetitec/laramoney/README.md

 ```

 ### LaraMoneySimpleCast
-The simple cast will store the value as an integer, not as a JSON object for easier sorting etc.
+The simple cast will store the value as a string, not as a JSON object for easier sorting etc.
 The value can either be NULL, an array of ['amount', 'currency'], a numeric value or a \Money\Money object.
+**The database field for price and currency needs to be a string.**

 Add to the Models cast:
 ```php